 The Reality of No Fee NYC Apartments for Rent

-When comparing fee and no fee New York City apartments within the same neighborhood, you will also find quite often that the no fee apartment is priced higher or than apartments with a broker’s fee.
-More often than not the lines between a fee and no fee are not as far apart, and at times there is no difference.
+When comparing fee and no fee New York City apartments within the same neighborhood, you will also find quite often that the no fee apartment is priced higher or than other residences with a broker’s fee.
+More often than not the lines between a broker fee and no fee are not as far apart, and at times there is no difference.

 Paperwork, and Guarantors